getsentry/sentry-javascript/docs/migration/v8-to-v9.md

 ## General

 - **Returning `null` from `beforeSendSpan` span is deprecated.**

+  Returning `null` from `beforeSendSpan` will now result in a warning being logged.
+  In v9, dropping spans is not possible anymore within this hook.

 - **Passing `undefined` to `tracesSampleRate` / `tracesSampler` / `enableTracing` will be handled differently in v9**

   In v8, a setup like the following: